kent28808/Weather-Dashboard/README.md

 ## Acknowledgments

-* Hats off to instructional staff, and all technology libraries used.
+* Hats off to instructional staff, and all technology libraries used and openweathermap for their free API key.